 Our research work has been used to guide development, create public policy, and establish conservation approaches for a multitude of songbird and raptor species.

 This decades-long study (beginning in 2004) monitors avian density and richness during winter and summer in relation to vegetation community and structure type and land management strategies over a 79-mile stretch of the Middle Rio Grande bosque.

 This study, which began in 2020, includes surveys for Mexican Spotted Owl following U.S. Fish and Wildlife Service protocol, and separate surveys for other owl species known to occur at Valles Caldera National Preserve, including Flammulated Owl, Northern Pygmy-Owl, Northern Saw-whet Owl, Western Screech-Owl, and Long-eared Owl.

 We have many years of experience surveying for, and interpreting data on, the region’s endangered and threatened species, including Southwestern Willow Flycatcher, Yellow-billed Cuckoo, and Mexican Spotted Owl.

 Raptor Driving Surveys

-Hawks Aloft has developed and maintained long-running raptor driving surveys, which follow a strict protocol to determine avian density.
+Hawks Aloft has developed and maintained long-running raptor driving surveys, following a strict protocol to determine raptor-species density.
 One such project--our surveys in the Rio Grande and Estancia Valleys--has been ongoing for 26 years.

 Tell Us About Your Project

-If you’re a city, state, or federal organization, NGO, or private business in need of support in your project, contact our staff for more information on how we can work together.
+If you’re a city, state, or federal organization, NGO, or private business in need of support for your project, contact our staff for more information on how we can work together.